Speakers 2025

 University of Salerno, Italy

-Biography: Pierluigi Siano (M’09–SM'14) received the M.Sc. degree in electronic engineering and the Ph.D. degree in information and electrical engineering from the University of Salerno, Salerno, Italy, in 2001 and 2006, respectively.
-He is a Full Professor of Electrical Power Systems and Scientific Director of the Smart Grids and Smart Cities Laboratory with the Department of Management & Innovation Systems, University of Salerno.
-His research activities are centered on demand response, energy management, the integration of distributed energy resources into smart grids, and electricity markets, and the planning and management of power systems.
-In these fields, he has co-authored 6 international books, more than 800 articles including over 500 articles in international journals, which have received more than 25900 citations on Scopus, achieving an H-index of 77.
+Biography: Pierluigi Siano (Senior Member, IEEE) received the M.Sc. degree in electronic engineering and the Ph.D. degree in information and electrical engineering from the University of Salerno, Salerno, Italy, in 2001 and 2006, respectively.
+He is currently a Full Professor of electrical power systems and the Scientific Director of the Smart Grids and Smart Cities Laboratory, Department of Management and Innovation Systems, University of Salerno.
+In these fields, he has co-authored six international books, and more than 800 articles including more than 500 articles in international journals, which have received more than 36000 citations on Scopus, achieving an H-index of 89.
+His research interests include centered on demand response, energy management, the integration of distributed energy resources into smart grids, electricity markets, and the planning and management of power systems.
 Since 2019, he has been awarded as a Highly Cited Researcher by the Web of Science Group.
 He has been the Chair of the IES TC on Smart Grids.
-He is an Editor for the Power & Energy Society Section of IEEE Access, IEEE TRANSACTIONS ON POWER SYSTEMS, IEEE TRANSACTIONS ON INDUSTRIAL INFORMATICS, IEEE TRANSACTIONS ON INDUSTRIAL ELECTRONICS, IEEE SYSTEMS.
+He is an Editor of the Power and Energy Society Section of IEEE Access, IEEE Transactions on Power Systems, IEEE Transactions on Industrial Informatics, IEEE Transactions on Industrial Electronics, and IEEE Systems.

 Keynote Speaker Ⅲ